neuropheno-org/DeepNMA/README.md

 # DeepNMA
-Deep Learning body positions tracking for neuromotor assessments
+Body positions tracking using DeepLearning for neuromotor assessments.